Silas Marner: Plot summary

 Silas keeps the child and names her Hephzibah (nicknamed Eppie) after his deceased mother and sister.
 Eppie changes Silas's life completely.
 He has been robbed of his material gold, but thinks that he has it returned to him symbolically in the form of the golden-haired child.
 Godfrey Cass continues to conceal the fact of his previous marriage, but keeps an eye on his child.
 He aids Marner in caring for Eppie with occasional financial gifts.
-Dolly Winthrop, Silas's kindly neighbor, provides more practical help and support in bringing up the child, such as passing along clothing that her own child has outgrown.
+Dolly Winthrop, Silas's kindly neighbour, provides more practical help and support in bringing up the child, such as passing along clothing that her own child has outgrown.
 Eppie draws Silas into village society.

 Sixteen years pass.
-Eppie considers Silas her father.
+Eppie considers Silas to be her father.
 Silas has found a place in the rural society and a purpose in life.
 Meanwhile, Godfrey and Nancy are childless, after the death of their only baby.
-Eventually, the skeleton of Dunstan Cass and Silas's money are found at the bottom of the stone quarry near Silas's home after the water level goes down (it is surmised that after stealing Silas's gold, Dunstan had gotten disoriented in the fog and fallen into the quarry), and the money is duly returned to Silas.
-Shocked by this revelation, and coming to the realization of his own conscience, Godfrey confesses to Nancy that Molly was his first wife and that Eppie is his child.
+Eventually, the skeleton of Dunstan Cass and Silas's money are found at the bottom of the stone quarry near Silas's home after the water level goes down.
+It is surmised that, after stealing Silas's gold, Dunstan had become disorientated in the fog and fallen into the quarry.
+The money is duly returned to Silas.
+Shocked by this revelation, and stirred by his conscience, Godfrey confesses to Nancy that Molly was his first wife and that Eppie is his child.
 The Casses offer to raise her as a gentleman's daughter, much to Silas's distress.
-Eppie politely but firmly refuses, however, saying, "I can't think o' no happiness without him."
+Eppie politely but firmly refuses, saying, "I can't think o' no happiness without him."

-With his money restored, Silas takes Eppie to revisit Lantern Yard, but his old neighborhood has been "swept away" in the intervening years; the place has been replaced by a large factory.
+With his money restored, Silas takes Eppie to revisit Lantern Yard, but his old neighbourhood has been "swept away" in the intervening years, and the place has been replaced by a large factory.
 No one knows what happened to Lantern Yard's inhabitants.
 However, Silas contentedly resigns himself to not knowing and now leads a happy existence among his self-made family and friends in Raveloe.
 In the end, Eppie marries a local boy she has grown up with, Dolly's son Aaron, and they move into Silas's house, which has been newly improved courtesy of Godfrey.